cn4218/CFGProject/Progress Reports/Project_Work_Document.md

 Besides, some of us fell sick (and still are!), which meant that others unexpectedly had to take care of their tasks alongside their owns.

-On the database side, out plan was initially to run a script (`clean_tables.py`) which would regularly automatically download the OBF CSV Products file from the Open Beauty Facts website, then clean it up, produce the products and ingredients table and created the Products DB from them...
+On the database side, out plan was initially to run a script (`clean_tables.py`) which would regularly automatically download the OBF CSV Products file from the Open Beauty Facts website, then clean it up, produce the products and ingredients table and create the Products DB from them...
 But when the certificate of their website expired, we had to find another solution, changed our mind and worked from a downloaded backup CSV file.
 Maybe this data pipeline would work again now, but in the meantime we moved on.

 The RDBMS MySQL Workbench was also the source of some codec errors apparently linked to the fact that it was not originally meant to run on some operating systems.
 This problem was worked around but never actually solved.

 Another issue that we encountered was linked to out IDEs, with PyCharm or VSCode not being always able to import modules which were properly installed, and here again, no reliable solution was found and the reasons why a specific module was found or not remained unclear.

-Implementing Object Oriented Programming in our app did not come noturally, so we had to refactor our code to transform the Users DB Utils script into OOP, but it eventually worked.
+Implementing Object Oriented Programming in our app did not come naturally, so we had to refactor our code to transform the Users DB Utils script into OOP, but it eventually worked.

 Other than that, creating the front end in javascript came with its own challenges, as well as using `@patch` to perform mock testing of our app for example, but eventually these issues were overcome.

 ## TESTING AND EVALUATION
 ### Testing strategy
-We intend to test the system using unit testing for various aspects of our code and system.
+We tested the system using unit testing for various aspects of our code and system.
-Our testing strategy was to create a file where we mocked the UI and mocked input to test our functions, and then we also did unit tests on all our functions in both wishlist db utils and also in our file where we mocked the UI
+Our testing strategy was to create a file in which we mocked the UI and user input in order to test our functions.
+We also performed unit tests on all our functions in both wishlist db utils as well as the in which where we mocked the UI.

 #### Test Files
 ##### `obf_main.py`